The Definitive Guide to Live Streaming with PTZ Pan-Tilt-Zoom Cameras

 First, most of these cameras come with a wall or ceiling mount.

 For mounting on a scaffold, you may need to improvise some sort of wooden surface to screw your mount into.
-You can easily create this setup with a plywood plate and a number of bolts to secure it.
+You can easily create this setup with a plywood plate and several bolts to secure it.

 Wherever you choose to install your PTZ camera for live streaming, be sure to secure it properly.